cristianrcv/personal-website/content/en/authors/admin/_index.md

 - Visitors
 ---

 <p align="justify">
-Cristián Ramón-Cortés Vilarrodona is a PhD Student for the <a href="http://www.ac.upc.edu/es" target="_blank">Computer Architecture Department (DAC - UPC)</a> working in collaboration with the <a href="https://www.bsc.es/discover-bsc/organisation/scientific-structure/workflows-and-distributed-computing" target="_blank">Workflows and Distributed Computing group (WDC)</a> at the <a href="https://www.bsc.es/" target="_blank">Barcelona Supercomputing Center (BSC)</a>.
-He holds a MSc. on Research and Innovation in Informatics - High Performance Computing (<a href="https://masters.fib.upc.edu/masters/miri-high-performance-computing" target="_blank">MIRI - HPC</a>, 2017), an Engineering Degree (BSc. and MSc.) on Computer Science Engineering (<a href="https://www.fib.upc.edu/" target="_blank">FIB</a>, 2014), an Engineering Degree (BSc. and MSc.) on Industrial Engineering (<a href="https://etseib.upc.edu/ca" target="_blank">ETSEIB</a>, 2014), and a Dual BSc.
+Cristián Ramón-Cortés Vilarrodona holds a PhD on Computer Sciences (<a href="http://www.ac.upc.edu/es" target="_blank">DAC</a>, 2020), a MSc. on Research and Innovation in Informatics - High Performance Computing (<a href="https://masters.fib.upc.edu/masters/miri-high-performance-computing" target="_blank">MIRI - HPC</a>, 2017), an Engineering Degree (BSc. and MSc.) on Computer Science Engineering (<a href="https://www.fib.upc.edu/" target="_blank">FIB</a>, 2014), an Engineering Degree (BSc. and MSc.) on Industrial Engineering (<a href="https://etseib.upc.edu/ca" target="_blank">ETSEIB</a>, 2014), and a Dual BSc.
 Diploma (<a href="https://cfis.upc.edu/" target="_blank">CFIS</a>, 2014), all of them from the <a href="https://www.upc.edu/" target="_blank">Technical University of Catalonia (UPC)</a>.
 </p>

 <p align="justify">
 From 2011 to the end of 2013, he worked as a teacher in a study consultancy.
-In 2014 he joined to the Grid Computing group at BSC as a Resident Student.
-Since the beginning of 2016 to May 2017, he worked as a Junior Developer in Workflows and Distributed Computing group (WDC).
-Currently, he holds a PhD Student grant from the Spanish Ministry to work in collaboration with the same group.
+In 2014 he joined the <a href="https://www.bsc.es/" target="_blank">Barcelona Supercomputing Center (BSC)</a> as a Resident Student for the Grid Computing group.
+Since the beginning of 2016 to May 2017, he worked as a Junior Developer for the <a href="https://www.bsc.es/discover-bsc/organisation/scientific-structure/workflows-and-distributed-computing" target="_blank">Workflows and Distributed Computing group (WDC)</a>.
+From May 2017 until October 2020 he received a PhD Student grant from the Spanish Ministry to work in collaboration with the same group.
 </p>

 <p align="justify">